op-amp/python-cheatsheets/py-Syntax.md

 - The `def` keyword
 - The function name
-- Parameters of the function in a pair of round brackets
+- Parameters of the function in a pair of round brackets, with positional parameters in front of keyword parameters
 - A colon
 - An indented block of code (the function body)

-Values passed to a function during the function call is called arguments.
-In a function call, arguments can be identified by position or keyword.
+Values passed to a function during the function call are called arguments, identified by either position or keyword.
 Parameters are variables that contain arguments.

+Arguments can be variable in length by adding `*` for positional arguments and `**` for keyword arguments.
+Arguments in place of `*args` will be combined to a tuple-like object and `**kwargs` to a dict-like object.

 ### Return Values